Greenhouse Success Stories Podcast with OGVG — Episode 3

 Reducing duplicative administrative burdens and regulatory costs so that Ontario greenhouse growers remain competitive.

-Ensuring that municipal and regional charges don’t erode the viability of greenhouse expansion because when infrastructure costs are too high, the business case for Ontario greenhouse growers weakens.
+Ensuring that municipal and regional charges don’t erode the viability of greenhouse expansion — when infrastructure costs are too high, the business case weakens.

 Strengthening government support and recognition for greenhouse agriculture so that the sector’s contribution to food security and rural economies is reflected in policy and investment decisions.

-These efforts aim to enable Ontario greenhouse growers to reinvest, innovate (e.g., in low-carbon production methods), and maintain competitiveness in global markets.
+These efforts aim to enable Ontario greenhouse growers to reinvest, innovate in low-carbon production methods, and maintain competitiveness in global markets.
+For growers considering expansion, our commercial greenhouse structures are designed to help navigate rising infrastructure costs through optimized design and long-term energy efficiency.

 Critical Moment for Ontario Greenhouse Growers